Zirias/xmoji/README.md

 ## Features

 * Left-clicking an emoji sends it to whatever X11 application currently has the keyboard focus using faked key press events.
-It automatically appends a zero-width space and for ZWJ sequences prepends another ZWJ, which helps some receiving X clients to get their display correct.
-This behavior will be made configurable in a future release.
+There are settings to automatically append a zero-width space and for ZWJ sequences to prepend another ZWJ, which might help some receiving X clients to get their display correct.
 * Middle-clicking an emoji selects it, so it can be transferred using the X11 "primary selection" mechanism (typically middle-click again where you want to insert it).